biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 	- In the context of software, agency comes down to whether someone feels _in control_ and _powerful_ when they’re using a piece of software, rather than coerced and scared.
 It’s the difference between wanting to continue exploring rather than dreading continued use.
 	- Agency shifts the balance of power—from corporations and startups to everyday communities and neighbors.
 In the ideal world, individuals would not only have the power to reject agency-deficient and agency-depriving environments, like those with [dark design patterns](https://medium.com/thrive-global/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3), misaligned profit models, and pyramid scheme-esque incentives; they will also be responsible for using that power towards a future they want to see.

+## Draft 3
+### The Great Online Game
+I believe that the youth learn best when they feel like they're engaging in play; after all, we humans are [Homo Ludens](https://www.goodreads.com/en/book/show/233221.Homo_Ludens) — born players.
+But I don't necessarily just mean playing video games.
+I'm talking about the games we play in life.
+According to [writer James Carse](https://www.goodreads.com/en/book/show/189989.Finite_and_Infinite_Games), there are two types of games: finite, which is played for the purpose of winning, and infinite, which is played for the purpose of continuing play.
+Even if infinite games are best for learning, most of our educational environments are designed as finite games.
+Offline, we're optimizing for name-brand schools and 4.0 GPAs; online, we're grinding for topping leaderboards and increasing our reach.
+What if we approached education as an infinite game?

+The Internet already serves as the venue for the biggest infinite game ever: [The Great Online Game](https://www.notboring.co/p/the-great-online-game).
+Coined by investor Packy McCormick, this is a game where you play as yourself, racking up points, skills, and attributes that can be applied to your online and offline lives.
+Levelling up here is simple: the more you provide value (without expecting anything in return), the more you'll be rewarded.
+The best part is that anyone can play this game; it's nearly free to play, and leveling up is easier since your financial and social capital isn't tightly tied to real life credentials and connections.
+Playing this game is the ultimate way to experience learning by doing.

+People have always been learning this way, but thanks to the Internet, this approach has been given the spotlight it deserves.
+We've arrived at an age of [embedded education](https://fakepixels.substack.com/p/fkpxls-special-volume-embedded-education), where learning happens everywhere instead of being limited to individual platforms.
+Now, people are learning through encounters they have in systems that may have been created for non-educational purposes.
+On one hand, it looks like teenage girls learning about  [HTML/CSS](https://sea.mashable.com/life/19346/from-tumblr-girl-to-engineer-how-the-platform-inspired-a-generation-of-women-to-code) and [feminism](https://magdalene.co/story/feminism-on-tumblr-third-wave-feminism-in-action) on Tumblr; on the other, it looks like productivity nerds creating resources and tutorials for Notion.

+However, the current state of the web isn't designed for the new ways we're learning.
+This must change; in the future, **I believe that the future of education will look like an infinite game that rewards learning by doing.** This meta-game might be composed of multiple sub-games, where learning takes many forms: going to events (e.g. lectures, workshops, panels), creating insightful content, taking on job experiences, and working on side projects.
+Thus, everyone becomes a lifelong student; why would you want to stop learning when there are so many opportunities for it?

+**I believe that a Metaverse powered by Web3 has the potential to bring this vision to life**; however, if we're not careful, it can easily fall into the same traps of modern education.
+In this essay, I'll be illustrating what this vision looks like, and how we can design this intentionally.

+### How do we play this game?
+(Tentative)
+#### Single-Player Learning
+- Hands-on
+- Choose Your Own Adventure
+- Profile
+- CYOA -> Designing your own learning experience

+**Notes:**
+- need to fit in scaffolded learning in here somewhere...maybe in CYOA? or learning experience aprt...

+#### Multiplayer Learning
+- multiplayer game
+	- DAOs
+- co-creation
+	- no need to start from scratch
+- level up: teachers...design learning experiences not just for yourself, but for all
+	- it's a flywheel! give back to the community

+**Notes:**
+- A